dabit3/amplify-photo-sharing-workshop/README.md

 # Full Stack React with GraphQL and AWS Amplify Workshop

-In this workshop we'll learn how to build full stack cloud applications with React, GraphQL, & [AWS Amplify](https://aws-amplify.github.io/)
+In this workshop we'll learn how to build a full stack cloud application with React, GraphQL, & [Amplify](https://aws-amplify.github.io/)

 ### Topics we'll be covering:

 - GraphQL API with AWS AppSync
 - Authentication
+- Object (image) storage
 - Authorization
 - Hosting
-- [eleting the resources
+- Deleting the resources

 ## Getting Started - Creating the React Application